 To be fair, we also don’t do any promotional marketing of the event, we don’t pay performers or entertainers, and we don’t build complex and expensive stages — all significant costs incurred by other events.
 Even with that cost savings, unlike other events, Black Rock City is a fully functioning temporary metropolis that exists for over a week and is built in the middle of a remote desert (the cost of which increases yearly).

-On that note, we’d like to shed some light on what it costs us to build this incredible city every year.
+We’d like to shed some light on what it costs us to build this incredible city every year.
 The Black Rock Desert is public land, but we don’t get to use it for free.
 It also takes a lot of equipment and hours of labor to put things together out there.
-The following are just a few highlights of costs we incurred in 2013:
+To lay it all out for you, we created this “Where Does the Money Go?” pie chart of awesome, where you’ll find a breakdown of Burning Man’s expenditures throughout the year.
+You can also learn about all the things we do in our Annual Report and the AfterBurn Report, and see our financial situation in our IRS Form 990.

 To give some perspective, we’ve compared our ticket prices to other comparable events, based on data from 2014.
 While Black Rock City is indeed an experience unlike any other, we think the following events come closest to Burning Man in terms of scope and scale.